 What Does The Steak Look Like?

 Steak turns color simply from oxygen exposure, so color changes like that by themselves aren’t a perfect sign that something’s gone wrong.
-A better visual sign of something going wrong is if you can see a slimy surface of the steak.
-That slime is caused by bacteria growing on the steak which is a sign of spoiled steak.
+However, if parts of your steak (or your whole steak) have turned any shades of green or yellow, that’s a major red flag.
+Another tell-tale sign of your steak going bad is if you can see a slimy film.
+That comes from bacteria growing on the surface of the steak which is causing the steak to spoil.
+Then obviously, if you see any mold growing on your steak whether raw or cooked, that steak is a goner.

 The Smell Of Spoilage